TikTok, ByteDance’s social media arm, made headlines today by announcing it has hired ex-ADP chief security officer.

 The massively popular app has been scrutinized by U.S. officials on claims that it collected data from its users’ devices.
 Several federal agencies, including the TSA, have already banned its employees to use the app on security concerns.
 Earlier this week, U.S. Senator Josh Hawley called for a legislature-backed ban on all federal workers from using TikTok, as Reuters reported.
 Hawley claimed the app poses a threat to U.S. national security.

 TikTok, which had about 37 million monthly users in the United States by end of last year, denied the allegations and said it has no ties to Beijing.
-Known as "Douyin" in Chinese, the Beijing-based platform allows users to share and tweak their videos and has been especially popular among youth.
-Just in January, the app outdid Facebook and Instagram in the number of downloads.
-That month, the company launched operations at a new 120,000-sq.ft. facility in Culver City, California.
+Known as “Douyin” in Chinese, the Beijing-based platform allows users to share and tweak their videos and has been especially popular among youth.
+In January, the company launched operations at a new 120,000-sq.ft. facility in Culver City, California.

 This year, TikTok is reportedly nearing an IPO valued at around $75 billion.